AlineSilv/TaskManagerApp/README.md

   + Read in the database
   + Update in the database
   + Delete in the database
-  + Click on reminder to edit and delete
+  + Click on  a reminder to edit and delete
+  + Agrupment based on date registers!

 ## Ambient Used :